Skip to main content

 What does the research say about Selenium?

-3 health outcomes synthesised
+4 health outcomes synthesised

 Frequently asked

-• What is Selenium good for according to research?
+• What is selenium good for according to research?

-• What dose of Selenium is typically used in studies?
+• What dose of selenium is typically used in studies?

-• Who benefits most from Selenium?
+• Who benefits most from selenium?

-• Are there caveats or limitations in the research on Selenium?
+• Are there caveats or limitations in the research on selenium?

-• Does Selenium reduce thyroglobulin antibodies?
+• Does selenium help reduce thyroid peroxidase antibodies?

 Most-studied combinations with Selenium